Complete our online form to enquire about a loan now

-A Deposit Bond or Deposit Guarantee can be used in lieu of cash for the deposit required when you purchase a property.
-The Bond acts as a guarantee for payment of the deposit, therefore at settlement you simply pay the full purchase price including the deposit.
+A deposit bond (“bond”) or deposit guarantee can be used in lieu of cash for the deposit required when you purchase a property.
+The bond acts as a guarantee for payment of the deposit, therefore at settlement you simply pay the full purchase price including the deposit.

 There are two types of Deposit Guarantees available based on the settlement term:

 Another benefit is for first homebuyers who may not be able to provide the deposit upfront until they receive a government grant or gift from family, which is often not accessible until settlement.
-In these situations a Deposit Guarantee is the ideal solution.
+In these situations a deposit guarantee may be a solution.

-A Deposit Guarantee can often simplify the process of buying a property.
-For purchasers it provides a quick and convenient way of accessing a deposit without having to arrange other time consuming and expensive options such as bridging loans, the sale of shares or an equity release from existing property.
+A deposit guarantee can often simplify the process of buying a property.
+For purchasers it provides a quick and convenient way of accessing a deposit without having to arrange other time consuming and expensive alternatives such as bridging loans, the sale of shares or an equity release from existing property.

 The deposit guarantee simply takes the place of the cash deposit required in the contract.
 A guarantee certificate is produced which is held by the sellers’ representative until settlement (usually their solicitor or conveyancer).
 At settlement the purchaser simply pays the full purchase price including the deposit amount at which point the guarantee becomes void.

-The process for purchasers differs slightly depending on whether you’re intending to buy at auction or make an offer on a property; private treaty.
+The process for purchasers differs slightly depending on whether you’re intending to buy at auction or make an offer on a property.

 A fee is paid when the Deposit Guarantee is issued and is calculated on the deposit guarantee amount and the term of guarantee required.
-Fee quotes can be obtained from your Citiwide Lending Specialist.
+A quote for fees can be obtained from your Citiwide Lending Specialist.

-For sellers Deposit Guarantees offer a safe and assured alternative to securing a quick sale, particularly in situations where they are looking to buy and sell at the same time.
+For sellers deposit guarantees offer an alternative to securing a quick sale, particularly in situations where they are looking to buy and sell at the same time.

-Should the purchaser default under the terms of the purchase contract, the seller has the ability to claim on the Deposit Guarantee and the guarantor, an Insurance Company who is legally obliged to pay the guaranteed amount to the stakeholder named in the purchase contract within 2 clear business days.
-This process effectively puts all parties in the same position as if a cash deposit had been provided by the purchaser.
+Should the purchaser default under the terms of a purchase contract, the vendor has the ability to claim on the deposit guarantee and the guarantor, (normally an insurance company) is legally obliged to pay the guaranteed amount vendor.

 For more information please contact one of our Lending Specialists today.